 Students from the UK attending certain German institutions like the University of Stuttgart and the University of Heidelberg would have to pay fees of €1,500 (£1,256) per semester.

 Students going in for a second degree would have a reduced fee of €650 (£544) per semester.
 It is likely that the introduction of tuition fees would extend across the rest of Germany soon.

 Facilitated transport means

 Under the impetus of Germany, scholarship on transport such as the BAYHOST budget increased by 40% compared to 2016.
 39,305 German students were mobile thanks to improvements on the scholarship transport program in 2017, compared with 37,598 in 2016 and before.
-The goal is to attain 600,000 beneficiaries of the program (university students) between 2017and 2020.
+The goal is to attain 600,000 beneficiaries of the program (university students) between 2017 and 2020.

 On the public transport side, some universities offer a subscription that facilitates transport for €30 to €100 per semester, depending on the city in 2017.
-In Cologne, the Semester ticket makes it possible to travel throughout the Land in 2017, including by train.
+In Cologne, the Semester ticket makes it possible to travel throughout the land, including by train.
 For around €300 per semester, you can spend your weekends discovering the region with the person of your choice, which was not the case in 2016.
 The Cologne tram runs all night, thus making it possible to enjoy the student festivities on weekends.

 Affordable accommodation prices

 In 2017, Germany observes a general €20 reduction on student lodging facilities regardless of it being a public one or private.
-This is done with the aim to increasing the market on German student accommodation.
+This is done with the aim of increasing the market on German student accommodation.